tmaltbie/static_node_express_site/README.md

 # static_node_express_site

-My portfolio website made with Node, Express, and Pug.
+My portfolio website made with Node.js, Express.js, and Pug.

-Major CSS Changes:
-  Project overlays
-  Project image sizes
+This is an online portfolio that includes a resume on the About Me page and some of my programming projects on the Home page.

+Simple Setup:
+$ npm install
+$ npm start